 - Used as a contingency replacement to ESA’s activity-monitoring Armband hardware.

 - Used to monitor daily activity, light exposure, and sleep patterns throughout the ISS mission for participating crewmembers.

 - Use of the Actiwatch Spectrum involves a small number of basic operations: initialization, data collection, downloading data and downlinking data.

 - Initialization of the Actiwatch Spectrum involves configuring the hardware to start recording data at a specific sampling rate at a specific time.

-- The period over which the Actiwatch Spectrum may be used to collect data depends on the sampling rate and is limited by the internal storage capacity of the device.
+- The period over which the Actiwatch Spectrum may be used to collect data depends on the sampling rate and is limited by the internal storage capacity of the device and battery life.

 - Data collection using the Actiwatch Spectrum is very similar to wearing a standard wristwatch.
 Once the device has been initialized and begins collecting data, the user need merely wear it at the location specified by the experiment for which data is being collected.

 - Downloading the Actiwatch Spectrum involves connecting the device to a reader plugged into a computer and transmitting the data from the Actiwatch Spectrum to the computer.